code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate2/professional-development.md

 ---
 ## Professional development for high school teachers to teach computer science

-Our high school program helps school districts offer full-year computer science classes by preparing existing teaching staff to offer this new fied.
+Our high school program helps school districts offer full-year computer science classes by preparing existing teaching staff to offer this new field.
 This multi-phased professional development programs is only available in the context of a full school district partnership with Code.org.

 ### Phase 1
 Multi-hour (approximately 10hr) online course focused on exploring the impact of computer science and reflecting on pedagogical techniques to broaden participation in computing.